nulib-ds/NU-ARTHIST329/README.md

 ## Assignment Instructions

 Students must choose five (5) locations out of thirteen (13) to set up their GIS map.
 They place a monument or object at each location.
 Students will enter the metadata information based on their scholarly research.
-They must use at least two peer-reviewed references and two citations for each location’s monument or object.
-They can also use their class lecture notes.
+You must use at least two peer-reviewed references and two citations for each location’s monument or object.
+You can also use their class lecture notes.

 The locations to choose from include:
 -    Constantinople